Per-Morten/imt3912_dev/proprog.md

 Several scripts like the compile script, and script for creating csv files allowed us to ensure quality and additionally saving time.

+# Summary
+In general we believe that we had a professional approach to the bachelor project, perhaps with the exception being when we were approaching the end.
+At that time it was more important to finish than being professional, however, we believe that it is more professional to finish, than to fail but have a good process.

+# Individual Documents
+[Trond Lohne]
+[Per-Morten Straume]